North American F-86 Sabre: Korean War

-Many of the American pilots were experienced World War II veterans, while the North Koreans and the Chinese lacked combat experience, thus accounting for much of the F-86's success.
-However, United Nations pilots suspected many of the MiG-15s were being flown by experienced Soviet pilots who also had combat experience in World War II.
-Former Communist sources now acknowledge Soviet pilots initially flew the majority of MiG-15s that fought in Korea, and dispute that more MiG-15s than F-86s were shot down in air combat.
-Later in the war, North Korean and Chinese pilots increased their participation as combat flyers.
-The North Koreans and their allies periodically contested air superiority in MiG Alley, an area near the mouth of the Yalu River (the boundary between Korea and China) over which the most intense air-to-air combat took place.
 Although the F-86A could be safely flown through Mach 1, the F-86E's all-moving tailplane greatly improved maneuverability at high speeds.
 The MiG-15 could not safely exceed Mach 0.92, an important disadvantage in near-sonic air combat.
 Far greater emphasis had been given to the training, aggressiveness, and experience of the F-86 pilots.
 American Sabre pilots were trained at Nellis, where the casualty rate of their training was so high, they were told, "If you ever see the flag at full staff, take a picture."
 Despite rules of engagement to the contrary, F-86 units frequently initiated combat over MiG bases in the Manchurian "sanctuary".

+In October 1951, the Soviets managed to recover a downed Sabre, and in their investigation of the type they concluded that the Sabre's advantage in combat was due to the APG-30 gun-sight that facilitated accurate fire at longer ranges.

+Deployment of MiGs and Sabres

 The needs of combat operations balanced against the need to maintain an adequate force structure in Western Europe led to the conversion of the 51st Fighter-Interceptor Wing from the F-80 to the F-86 in December 1951.
 Two fighter-bomber wings, the 8th and 18th, converted to the F-86F in the spring of 1953.
 No. 2 Squadron, South African Air Force (SAAF) also distinguished itself flying F-86s in Korea as part of the 18 FBW.

+The MiGs flown from bases in Manchuria by Chinese, North Korean, and Soviet VVS pilots were pitted against two squadrons of the 4th Fighter-Interceptor Wing forward-based at K-14, Kimpo, Korea.
+The North Koreans and their allies periodically contested air superiority in MiG Alley, an area near the mouth of the Yalu River (the boundary between Korea and China) over which the most intense air-to-air combat took place.

-On 17 June 1951, at 01:30 hours, Suwon Air Base was bombed by two Polikarpov Po-2 biplanes.
-Each Po-2 dropped a pair of fragmentation bombs: one scored a hit on the 802nd Engineer Aviation Battalion's motor pool, damaging some equipment.
-Two bombs burst on the flightline of the 335th Fighter Interceptor Squadron.
-One F-86A Sabre (FU-334 / 49-1334) was struck on the wing and began burning.
-The fire took hold, gutting the aircraft.
+On 17 June 1951, at 01:30, Suwon Air Base was bombed by two Polikarpov Po-2 biplanes, who each dropped a pair of fragmentation bombs.
+One scored a hit on the 802nd Engineer Aviation Battalion's motor pool, damaging some equipment, and two bombs burst on the flightline of the 335th Fighter Interceptor Squadron.
+One F-86A Sabre (FU-334 / 49-1334) was struck on the wing and began burning, eventually gutting the aircraft.
 Prompt action by personnel who moved aircraft away from the burning Sabre prevented further loss.
-Eight other Sabres were damaged in the brief attack, four seriously.
-One F-86 pilot was among the wounded.
+Eight other Sabres were damaged in the brief attack, four seriously, and one F-86 pilot was among the wounded.
 The North Koreans subsequently credited Lt.
-La Woon Yung with this damaging attack.
+La Woon Yung with this attack.